Russell Marshall: After parliament

 He chaired the New Zealand National Commission for UNESCO from 1990 to 1999, represented New Zealand as representative on the UNESCO Executive Board (1995–1999) and Permanent Delegate to UNESCO (1998–2000).
 He chaired the Finance and Administration Commission of the Executive Board in 1998–1999.
 He was a member of the Commonwealth Observer Mission to the Lesotho elections in 1993, and chaired the Commonwealth Observer Mission to the Seychelles elections later the same year.
 He chaired the Commonwealth Observer Mission to South Africa (COMSA) in 1994.
 From 1994 to 2002 he was chairman of the international education consultancy PINZ (Polytehnics International New Zealand) and Education New Zealand from 1998 to 2002.
 He was High Commissioner to the United Kingdom and Nigeria and Ambassador to Ireland (2002–2005).

 He finally completed his BA degree at the Victoria University of Wellington and graduated in 1993.
 In 1994 he was elected to the Council of Victoria University, becoming Pro Chancellor (1999) and Chancellor (2000–2002).
 In 2000–2001 he chaired the Tertiary Education Advisory Commission and was later Chairman of the Tertiary Education Commission (2005–2007).
 In July 2007 he was elected president of the New Zealand Institute of International Affairs, a position from which he retired in 2011.
-He currently chairs the Advisory Board of Gbool (recruiting students from Arabic speaking countries) and is a member of the Mana Education Centre Trust in Porirua.
+He chaired the Advisory Board of Gbool (recruiting students from Arabic speaking countries) from 2011, and was a member of the Mana Education Centre Trust in Porirua.